HakanEroglu78/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 from memory.

-Using PyQGIS in custom applications
+PyQGIS kodlarını özel bir program için kullanma
 -----------------------------------

 The only difference between :ref:`standalonescript` and a custom PyQGIS